 - Does not refer to any other clearly identified federal or nonfederal candidate;

-- Includes another reference that generically refers to other candidates of the federal candidate’s party without clearly identifying them (i.e., “Come out and vote for President John Doe and our great Party team.”);
+- Includes another reference that generically refers to other candidates of the federal candidate’s party without clearly identifying them (for example, “Come out and vote for President John Doe and our great Party team.”);

 - Does not solicit any contribution or donation or any other funds from any person; and